navjotjsingh/semiphemeral/README.md

-  excluded_export  Export tweets excluded that are excluded from deletion excluded_import  Import tweets excluded that are excluded from deletion fetch            Download all tweets/DMs stats            Show stats about tweets in the database unlike           Delete old likes that aren't available through the Twitter
+  excluded_export  Export tweets excluded that are excluded from deletion excluded_import  Import tweets excluded that are excluded from deletion fetch            Download all tweets/DMs import           Import tweets from a Twitter data archive stats            Show stats about tweets in the database unlike           Delete old likes that aren't available through the Twitter
                    API